goshiphq/goship-cms/content/blog/tips-and-tricks-on-using-goship.md

 ---
 keywords: freight shipping
 author: GoShip Admin
-title: Tips and Tricks on using GoShip
+title: "Online Shipping Platform: Tips and Tricks on using GoShip"
 intro: >
   Shipping freight can be a daunting task.
 There are uncertainties ranging from understanding types of packages to the logistics of delivery.
 GoShip makes